 Continue your drive to your hotel in Thimphu to check in and relax.

 Thimphu, the capital of Bhutan’s Himalayan kingdom, is a center for traditional Bhutanese art, architecture, and culture.
 Over 100,000 people live there, including the nation’s royal family, at 2,320 meters (7656 feet).
 Here you can observe contemporary Bhutan blended with more traditional life features—a crucible for urbanization.
-Fun fact: The only national capital city in the world without traffic
+Fun fact: The only national capital city in the world without traffic signals is Thimphu!

 You will go to the National Memorial Chorten later in the day.
 This well-known monument in Thimphu was constructed in 1974 in honor of Jigme Dorji Wangchuck, the third King and sometimes referred to as the “Father of Modern Bhutan.”
 This four-storey structure was built to be seen as the most visible religious landmark in the Dragon Kingdom.
 Both citizens of Thimphu and followers from other parts of the nation use it as a significant venue of worship.
 Mandalas, statues, and religious teachings are all carved inside.

 After that, continue driving to Buddha Dordenma.
 Over 100,000 tiny Buddha sculptures, each like the Buddha Dordenma itself, each fashioned of bronze and coated in gold, fill this enormous Shakyamuni Buddha statue.
 It is one of the highest Buddha statues in the world, with a height of 51.5 m (169 ft).
 The figure fulfills a prophecy that dates back to the eighth century and was found by Terton Pema Lingpa, who was known as the Discoverer of Religious Treasures at the time.